About Hey Michigan

 New Buffalo is a small but buzzy Lake Michigan beach town tucked into Michigan’s southwest corner.
 Photo ready, it lives its life as a charming, curated Midwest weekend resort town that’s an easy escape from Chicago.

-With it’s foodie- and wine-focused offerings, it’s definitely one of the better weekend getaways in the Midwest for beaches, wineries, breweries, and bachelorette parties.
+With its foodie- and wine-focused offerings, it’s definitely one of the better weekend getaways in the Midwest for beaches, wineries, breweries, and bachelorette parties.

-People call it the “Hamptons for Chicago” or sometimes the “Hamptons of the Midwest,” which feels about right.
-There are sailboats in the harbor, cocktails with lake views, winery tours, and the occasional price tag that makes you briefly consider picking up a second job.
 But unlike many Lake Michigan beach towns that mostly hibernate after Labor Day, New Buffalo has enough wineries, trails, restaurants, and nearby attractions to keep things moving year-round.

 (On our visit, we had to double-check that we were actually in the state of Michigan because ours was the only Michigan license plate we saw all weekend.
 Case in point: several business owners told us their summer crowds are overwhelmingly from Chicago, with Indiana a close second.)